tweag/nickel/doc/manual/contracts.md

 SubContract label value` instead (the difference between both variants is explained in the next subsection).

-Parameters that are also contracts are generic.
-In particular, they are not necessarily predicates or validators but can contain delayed checks.
+Parameters that are also contracts may contain delayed checks.
 In consequence, a contract parametrized by another unknown contract must usually be written as a [custom contract](#general-custom-contracts) as well, using the constructor `std.contract.custom`.